Day 1 London - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air France flight to Santiago, via Paris.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Air France or Iberia Airlines flight to Santiago, via Paris or Madrid.

 Day 2 Santiago